GBKS/opendesign.guide/content/2-the-designers-role.md

 Even if you prefer working with words over visuals, there's a place for you in open source design. **Documentation Design** involves improving the presentation and usability of project documentation, helping users and new contributors understand and use the software more effectively.

-Most designers work across several of these areas.
+Most designers work across several of these areas, and other contributors typically help out as well.
 There is also a good chance that you can help shape the design process in the project as you become a regular contributor.

 ## The Importance of Design